Prospects of observing gamma-ray bursts with orbital detectors of ultra-high energy cosmic rays: Conclusions

 \paragraph*{Acknowledgements.}

-The authors thank Mario~Bertaina for a valuable comment, and Alexander~Belov and Pavel~Klimov for helpful discussions of the design of \keuso\ and Mini-EUSO.
+We thank the anonymous referee for numerous insightful comments that allowed us to clarify some important issues in the text.
+We also thank Mario~Bertaina for a valuable comment, and Alexander~Belov and Pavel~Klimov for helpful discussions of the design of K-EUSO and Mini-EUSO.
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
-The work was done with partial financial support from the Russian Foundation for Basic Research grant No.\ 16-29-13065.
-MP acknowledges support by the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS” grant 18-1-2-51-1.
+The authors acknowledge support of the Interdisciplinary Scientific and Educational School of Moscow University ``Fundamental and Applied Space Research.''